jdibenes/hl2ss/README.md

 **Additional features**

 - Access to Spatial Mapping and Scene Understanding data (Experimental).
-- Download calibration (e.g., camera intrinsics) for the Front Camera and Research Mode sensors (except RM IMU Magnetometer).
+- Download calibration data for the Front Camera and Research Mode sensors (except RM IMU Magnetometer).
 - Optional per-frame pose for the Front Camera and Research Mode sensors streams.
 - Client can configure the bitrate of the H264, HEVC, and AAC encoded streams.
-- For the Front Camera, the client can configure the resolution, framerate, focus, white balance, and exposure (see [etc/pv_configurations.txt](https://github.com/jdibenes/hl2ss/blob/main/etc/pv_configurations.txt) for a list of supported formats).
+- Client can configure the resolution and framerate of the Front Camera.
+See [etc/pv_configurations.txt](https://github.com/jdibenes/hl2ss/blob/main/etc/pv_configurations.txt) for a list of supported configurations.
+- Client can configure the focus, white balance, and exposure of the Front Camera.
+See [viewer/client_rc.py](https://github.com/jdibenes/hl2ss/blob/main/viewer/client_rc.py).
+- Frame timestamps can be converted to [Windows FILETIME](https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime) (UTC).
+See [viewer/client_rc.py](https://github.com/jdibenes/hl2ss/blob/main/viewer/client_rc.py).

 ## Preparation

-Before using the server software, configure your HoloLens as follows:
+Before using the server software configure your HoloLens as follows:

 1. Enable developer mode: Settings -> Update & Security -> For developers -> Use developer features.
 2. Enable device portal: Settings -> Update & Security -> For developers -> Device Portal.